misc-courses/web-cs105-f24/content/lectures/lecture1-jsintro.md

 constructor.
 Properties that should be shared by all instances of a class are added to the constructor's prototype property, e.g. `Hello.prototype`.

-This may seem foreign to you (it does to your instructor too, and many other people).
+This may seem foreign to you.
 ES6 introduced class declarations (using the `class` keyword) implemented on top of JavaScript's much more flexible prototypal inheritance features.
 These classes will likely seem more familiar to you and we will use them this semester.

 Consider the following
 example ([source](https://github.com/addyosmani/es6-equivalents-in-es5#classes)):